amuradyan/gurdeep/Readme.md

     > $def port

-If the term is omitted, a random Gurdeep responds with a random definition
+If the term is omitted, Gurdeep responds with a random definition

 ### hitme